samu001/RecipeDietApp/readme.md

 * #1 Diet Selection: User should be able to select a diet type.
 * #2 Recipe List: User should see a list of recipes for the current diet.
 * #3 Recipe Steps:User should see a step by step process of the recipe.
+* #4 User should be able to log in
+* #5 User should be able to log out

 **Optional Nice-to-have Stories**